 3. CFR brings out the voices of employees

-OKRs at organizational level are usually created by the leadership team without individual employees’ input.
-Employees usually aren’t given an opportunity to voice their opinions until the overarching goals have already cascaded down to team and individual levels, then the control over what they have to achieve is handed over to the employees.
+OKRs at the organizational level are usually created by the leadership team without individual employees’ input.
+Employees usually aren’t given an opportunity to voice their opinions until the overarching goals have already cascaded down to the team and individual levels, then the control over what they have to achieve is handed over to the employees.
 The voices of employees often get lost in this cycle.
 CFR addresses this problem by bringing out their voices through bi-directional feedback and conversations that happen in team meetings and weekly check-ins.

 4. CFR helps in continuous performance management